biswasavik/Contact-Management/README.md

-Contact Management Application
+<b>Contact Management Application</b>
 <br>
-Descption: This application is regarding contact management where user can see their contact information as well as they can add, update, delete contacts.
+<b>Descption:</b> This application is regarding contact management where user can see their contact information as well as they can add, update, delete contacts.
 <br>
 <b>Author-</b> Avik Biswas
 <br>